matrix-org/matrix-spec-proposals/proposals/4142-fix-reply-intentional-mentions.md

 plus the sender of the replied-to message.
 The mentions in the replied-to message are ignored.

+Clients are still free to add other mentions to the list as they see fit.
+For example, a client could offer a button to mention all users in a reply chain.
+This proposal simply changes the default behavior recommended in the spec.

 ## Potential issues
 Users who have already got used to the new behavior may be surprised when they don't get mentioned by reply chains.